Bones found in Magnificent Amphipolis Tomb belong to Five People, Ministry Announced

 Persons 2 and 3: Two men, 35 to 45 years

 Two of the individuals identified are known to have been men, one around 35 years of age, and the other closer to 45 years of age.
-The younger of the two men, whose height is estimated at 168cm, bears traces of cut marks on the left upper thoracic spine, two sides and cervical vertebra.
-His injuries are consistent with violent injury caused by a sharp instrument, such as a knife, which are known to have caused his death since no healing indications could be distinguished.
+The younger of the two men, whose height is estimated at 168 cm (5.51 ft.), bears traces of cut marks on the left upper thoracic spine, two sides and cervical vertebra.
+His injuries are consistent with violent injury caused by a sharp instrument, such as a knife, which apparently caused his death (no healing indications could be distinguished.)

-The slightly older man, whose bones were found higher than the first man, measures around 162cm in height and has evidence of a fully healed fracture in his right radius, close to the right wrist.
+The slightly older man, whose bones were found higher than the first man, measures around 162 cm (5.31 ft.) in height and has evidence of a fully healed fracture in his right radius, close to the right wrist.
 Both men show degenerative osteoarthritis and spondylitis.

 Cut marks were found in multiple places in the bones of person 2 in the Amphipolis tomb.
 Credit: Ministry of Culture